Adversarial Detection by Approximation of Ensemble Boundary: Introduction

 Ensembles or multiple classifier systems are a well-recognised method of solving pattern recognition problems.
-The two main phases in ensemble design are classifier generation and combination.
+The two main phases in ensemble design are classifier generation and combination \cite{Windeatt06}.
 Classifier generation (known as individual or base classifiers) has the aim of producing accurate yet diverse classifiers, although diversity has remained an elusive concept from the early days of ensembles up to the present \cite{Wood} \cite{Windeatt06}.
 The combination phase is usually simple, such as a \textit{Majority Vote} or \textit{Weighted Vote}.
 Weighted combination rules have been extensively investigated but there is no established strategy for computing the weights.
 Trainable rules have been developed, but it is not clear whether there is any advantage and the training parameters can be difficult to set.

 When applied to \textit{DNNs}, there is a belief that ensembles have limited usefulness, because single state-of-the-art \textit{DNNs} achieve remarkable performance by themselves without the need for combining diverse individuals \cite{He17}.
-However, some researchers still claim that ensembles can improve adversarial detection \cite{Craighero}.
+However, some researchers still claim that ensemble methods can improve adversarial detection \cite{Deng} \cite{Craighero}.
+A different approach to transferability, compared to the approach proposed here, is taken in \cite{Guo}, which evaluates the \textit{transferability prediction difference} of two \textit{DNN} models and trains a threshold using clustering methods.
+Another approach in \cite{Szucs} is to combine detection with making the attacked model more robust, and to examine the filtering capability of the detector.

-In this paper, an ensemble of parallel \textit{DNNs} is proposed for approximating the decision boundary using Walsh spectral coefficients, and thereby detecting adversarial attacks.
+In this paper, an ensemble of parallel two-class \textit{DNNs} is proposed for approximating the decision boundary of clean and adversarial images using Walsh spectral coefficients, and thereby detecting adversarial attacks.
 Walsh coefficients were first proposed for pattern recognition in the 1970’s \cite{Tou}, although the assumption was that the classifier inputs were binary features rather than class labels as inputs to a combining rule.
 Like \textit{Majority Vote}, only class labels are used for Walsh spectral coefficients.
 The only parameter to choose in the Walsh combination is the order of the coefficients, which acts as a form of regularisation \cite{Tikhonov} and determines how well the ensemble boundary is approximated.
-Section 2 describes how Walsh coefficients may be used for the combining rule of a classifier ensemble and shows that \textit{Weighted Vote} is a special case of Walsh approximation.